-The main potential of email management system is to improve communication and also make sure that message is delivered appropriately within and outside the organization.
-This need to improve the productivity of both clerical and managerial office employees.
+The main potential of email scheduling management system is to improve communication and also make sure that message is delivered appropriately within and outside the organization.
+This need to improves the productivity of both clerical and managerial office employees.
 In [6] the paper estimated that email conversation generally costs 75% less than a phone conversation and the time it takes to respond to an email is significantly less than phone call.
-Another reason for interest in email management system is that it will increase the organizational decision making and information needs.
-The aim of this work is to develop an email management system for corporate organization.
-The email system will have a sub-system in it which the system will be used to schedule emails to be sent automatically at a specified time.
+Another reason for interest in email management systems is that it will increase the organizational decision making and information needs.
+The aim of this work is to develop an email scheduling management system for corporate organizations.
+The email system in addition to routine functions of email management systems will have a sub-system in it which the system will be used to schedule emails to be sent automatically at a specified time and date.
 In the future, this email management system may be the only feasible way to deal with information processing in increasing complexity and rapidly, thus changing organizational environments.
 As stated in [2] that email policies of the past decade have tended to make individual users responsible for managing their own emails.
 Recent studies have highlighted the shortcomings of this approach in guaranteeing organization wide compliance with records and other requirements.
 In large organizations, email is managed inconsistently if left to end users, because individuals exercise various levels of discipline and use their email accounts differently.
 [1] Published their study on email use within Lotus.
-Like [3], the paper found that email was being used for several tasks in addition to basic communication, a phenomenon called “email overload” They also studied how people handled email overload when it comes to filing messages and classified people as no filers(people who don’t clean up their inbox but use searching tools to manage it), frequent filers (people who constantly clean up their inbox), and spring cleaners (people who cleaned up their inbox once every few months).
+Like [3], the paper found that email was being used for several tasks in addition to basic communication, a phenomenon called “email overload”.
+They paper also studied how people handled email overload when it comes to filing messages and classified classifying people as no filers(people who don’t clean up their inbox but use searching tools to manage it), frequent filers (people who constantly clean up their inbox), and spring cleaners (people who cleaned up their inbox once every few months).

-The reason why the proposed system is needed is that with scheduling system it will help the directors or managers of corporate organization to plan ahead of events, by effective scheduling of a mail which will be sent before or on the day of the event.
+The reason why the proposed system is needed is that with scheduling system it will help the directors or managers of corporate organizations to plan ahead of events, by effective scheduling of a mail which will be sent before or on the day of the event.
+Also members of such organisations can take advantage of the system to prepare their mails containing their opinions or suggestions regarding important issues in advance and schedule it to be sent at on the date and time of events such as board or executive meetings.
 The only thing that the user needs to do is to compose a mail by giving it time and date then save it in the database.
-Once the date and time is due, the mail will be sent appropriately to the specified receiver.
+Once the date and time is due, the mail will be sent appropriately to the specified receiver recipient.

 Statement of Problem